MoneyTools/MyMoney.Net/docs/Basics/Payees.md

 If you use the [Regular Expression](https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference) feature combined with auto-rename you can make your auto-categorization more general.
-For example, support you enter the following expression to match all Payee names starting with `WAL-MART` like this:
+For example, suppose you enter the following expression to match all Payee names starting with `WAL-MART` like this:

 ![](../Images/Payees3.png)